MS Coursework Requirements & Policies

 ** effective for Autumn 2014 cohort and later

 See the curriculum page for a recommended timeline on completing the above core courses.

-Research seminars (6): In addition to the numerically graded courses listed above, MS students must complete six BHI research seminar credits, BIME 591 (Biomedical and Health Informatics Research Colloquium) and/or BIME 590 (Selected Topics in Biomedical and Health Informatics).
+Research seminars (6): In addition to the numerically graded courses listed above, MS students must complete six BHI research seminar credits, at least three of which must be BIME 590.
 Students who lead a BIME 591 seminar may also register for the course.

 General Degree requirements: Cumulative GPA of 3.25 minimum and quarterly GPA of 3.0 minimum.
 Total of 60 credits minimum, including at least nine 700-level Thesis credits over a period of at least two quarters.
 At least 30 credits must be from numerically graded courses.
 Only courses graded 2.7 and above will count toward the degree.
 MS Students are not required to take BHI core courses all in their first year, but can take core courses with more flexibility in order to incorporate electives and rotations.

 Master’s Supervisory Committee: You will choose a BHI Core faculty member to chair your Master’s supervisory committee.
 Throughout the remainder of your academic program, members on this committee will guide you, serve as your mentors, and evaluate your thesis.

 - BHI Policy: Forming your Master’s Supervisory Committee

 - UW Graduate School Master’s Supervisory Committee policy

 MS Thesis & Final Examination: All students must complete an MS thesis and pass a final exam for the Master’s Degree (i.e. the thesis defense).
 Students are responsible for reviewing both BHI and Graduate School requirements and policies.